OpenID Connect Relying Party

 OpenID Connect (OIDC) is an authentication protocol built on top of OAuth 2.0 that allows applications (called Relying Parties) to verify a user’s identity and obtain profile information in a secure, standardized way.

-Parameters for the Identity Provider where n is a positive natural number:
+Parameters for the element where n is a positive natural number:

 Last updated on